0no-co/gql.tada/website/reference/config-format.md

 ```
 :::

+Since this is just a declaration file, the easiest way to indicate this in our code is to
+use a `import type` statement and to refer to the file using its full file extension.

 #### Format 2 — `.ts` file

-> [!WARNING]
+> [!WARNING] A note on performance
 >
 > We strongly recommend you to use the `.d.ts` format instead.
 While it's less reusable, the format will
 > be more efficient and increase TypeScript inference performance.
-> You will still be able to import the `introspection` type from the `.d.ts` file.

-When writing a `.ts` file instead, `@0no-co/graphqlsp` will create a regular TypeScript file that
+When writing a `.ts` file instead, a regular TypeScript file will be created exporting
-exports an `introspection` object, which is useful if we’re planning on re-using the introspection
+an `introspection` object.
+This format is supported because, while this object may cause
+a large increase in bundlesize, occasionally other tools may also depend on the raw GraphQL
-data during runtime.
+introspection output during runtime.

 The resulting file will have the following shape: